dolphin-technologies/MOVE-App-iOS/README.md

 The SDK `initialization` API must be executed before the App delegate's method  `didFinishLaunchingWithOptions` returns.
 We recommend calling it in `willFinishLaunchingWithOptions`.
 Check in the app delegate  `SDKManager.shared.initSDK(withOptions: launchOptions)`

+#### Troubleshooting:

+This example uses the Swift package manager for loading packages.
+It may sometimes fail to download packages with an error such as:

+    failed with: invalid archive returned from 'https://storage.googleapis.com/cdn.dolph.in/sdk/.../DolphinMoveSDK.xcframework.zip'

+The Swift package manager may sometimes fails to download the package and fail with 401.
+Make sure the package at the url exists (with your web browser, curl, or etc...), contact us otherwise.

+In this case it is necessary to clear the swift package manager cache folders at:

+	rm -rf ~/Library/Caches/org.swift.swiftpm
+	rm -rf ~/Library/org.swift.swiftpm

 ## Support
 [info@dolph.in](mailto://info@dolph.in)